preeti732/delta-demo/README.md

 # delta-demo
-This is demo for Gith and GitHub class
+This is demo for Gith & GitHub class.